enilsen16/Eefgilm/README.md

 #Eefgilm: A gem for cleaning up your Gemfile

 #Description:
-**Important, currently does not support comments inside group blocks.
-If you have groups they will be included in the revised gemfile!**

 This gem automatically modifies a ruby gemfile to make them a little easier to read, it does this by alphabetizing the gems, removing all comments, and removing all whitespace including leading and trailing.

 ---